Recording Vocals at Home | Tips for Getting a Professional Studio Quality Vocal Mix

 However, if you are truly a phenomenal singer then this will show regardless of what mic you use.
 Whilst you should still use recording equipment for a professional release, a basic built-in microphone might be all you need for a record label demo.

-Have you been recording vocals at home?
-Or have you recorded or mixed any other vocals?
-Share your recordings below!
+Have you enjoyed our tips for recording vocals at home?
+Have you done something similar, or have you recorded or mixed any other vocals?
+Share your professional recordings below!